KYC Software for Canadian Banks: Comparison

 Audit trail and regulatory reporting

-The FCA expects a complete audit trail of every KYC decision during supervisory reviews.
+FINTRAC expects a complete audit trail of every compliance decision during examinations.
 The platform must produce:

 - Timestamped logs of every verification step, including automated and manual decisions

-KYC software must reconcile AML data retention obligations (5 years post-relationship under MLR 2017) with the UK GDPR right to erasure.
-The Information Commissioner's Office (ICO) has confirmed that AML obligations constitute a legitimate basis for data retention, but biometric data collected during verification must be deleted promptly after the verification process unless separate consent is obtained.
+KYC software must reconcile AML data retention obligations (5 years post-relationship under the PCMLTFA) with PIPEDA privacy requirements.
+The Office of the Privacy Commissioner of Canada (OPC) has confirmed that AML obligations constitute a legitimate basis for data retention, but biometric data collected during verification must be handled in accordance with PIPEDA's principles of limited collection and purpose limitation.

-The UK market includes several KYC platforms serving the banking sector.
-The table below compares key criteria for FCA-regulated banks.
+The Canadian market includes several KYC platforms serving the banking sector.
+The table below compares key criteria.

 | Criterion | CheckFile | Onfido | IDnow | Jumio |